alfredoperez/alfredo-perez-dev-gatsbyjs-deprecated/content/notes/Inbox/A structured approach to processing diverse inputs - Bryan Jenks and his Obsidian KMS.md

 https://www.youtube.com/watch?v=r-buPWeuTPc

-All notes are in top level structure.
+All notes are in top-level structure.
 **Why?** object permanence in ADHD effects preference for top level structure.
 Uses inks and tags to replace the folder structure Uses declarative titles to find data